fbpx

 Psoriasis shutterstock 1471090622 scaled 1

-Psoriasis is a chronic (ongoing) inflammatory skin condition that gets its name from the Greek word ‘psora’, which means ‘to itch’.
-When someone has psoriasis, they develop raised red patches of skin called plaques that are covered with silvery, flaky skin.
+Psoriasis is a chronic (ongoing) inflammatory skin condition that gets its name from the Greek word ‘psora,’ which means ‘to itch.’
+People with psoriasis develop raised red patches of skin called plaques that are covered with silvery, flaky skin.
 Psoriasis can be itchy and can burn and sting.
-The condition isn’t infectious – so you can’t catch it or pass it onto anyone else.
-While there isn’t a cure for psoriasis, it can be managed well with medicines and other treatments prescribed by your doctor, and by managing your triggers.
-Psoriasis can be associated with other serious health conditions, including heart disease and diabetes and can also affect your emotional and social wellbeing.
+The condition isn’t infectious – so you can’t catch or pass it on to anyone else.
+While there isn’t a cure for psoriasis, it can be managed well with medicines and other treatments prescribed by your doctor and by managing your triggers.
+Psoriasis can be associated with other serious health conditions, including heart disease and diabetes, and it can also affect your emotional and social well-being.
 Some people feel self-conscious about the appearance of their psoriasis, and this can cause people to avoid activities like swimming and sports where their psoriasis will be seen.
-If you have psoriasis, it’s important to work closely with your doctor to learn more about your condition, how you can best manage it, and where you can find support.
+If you have psoriasis, working closely with your doctor to learn more about your condition, how you can best manage it, and where you can find support is important.
 This can have a positive effect on how you feel.

 Psoriasis is a life-long condition that can come and go at any time.
-Most people with psoriasis will have times when their condition is more severe (a flare or flare-up) followed by times when their symptoms are mild or they have none at all (a remission).
-How severe psoriasis is also varies greatly from one person to another.
+Most people with psoriasis will have times when their condition is more severe (a flare or flare-up), followed by times when their symptoms are mild or they have none at all (a remission).
+The severity of psoriasis also varies greatly from one person to another.
 In Australia and New Zealand, doctors divide psoriasis into two main groups:

 1. Mild to Moderate